When you do gig work, you want to keep as much money as possible in your pocket, right?

 Keep reading for everything you need to know and the best Shipt tax deductions for Shoppers!

-As a Shopper, you’re an independent contractor so Shipt doesn’t automatically withhold taxes from your paycheck.
-Instead, it is up to you to keep track of how much you owe based on what you’ve earned working with Shipt (this is where mileage and expense-tracking apps like Everlance come in handy!).
+As a Shipt Shopper, you’re an independent contractor so Shipt doesn’t automatically withhold taxes from your paycheck.
+Instead, it is up to you to keep track of how much you owe based on what you’ve earned working with Shipt.

 As a Shopper, you can’t do your job without a phone, lots of data, and some basic accessories.
 For example, if you drive for work, a car charger and phone mount are essential and would be deductible.
-But be careful – if you use this for work and personal, you can only deduct the “work percentage.”
+But be careful: if you use any of these items (including the phone!) for work and personal, you can only deduct the “work percentage.”